gomorpheus/morpheus-docs/README.md

 ### Step 2: Do some work
 This is the fun bit where you get to contribute to the project.
 It’s usually best to start by fixing a bug that is either annoying you or you’ve found on the project’s issue tracker.
 #### BRANCH!
-**The number one rule is to put each piece of work on its own branch.** The general rule is that if you are bug fixing, then branch from master and if you are adding a new feature then branch from develop.
+**The number one rule is to put each piece of work on its own branch.** The general rule for most dev work is that if you are bug fixing, then branch from master and if you are adding a new feature then branch from develop.
 If the project only has a master branch, the branch from that.
+In the case of our documentation, branch most new content from the branch named for the lastest version number (such as 6.1.2).
+If your new content is relevant to a specific past version, you can branch from that version.

-For this example, we’ll assume we’re fixing a bug in morpheus-docs, so we branch from master:
+For this example, we’ll branch from master though most new content should be branched from a version-numbered branch:
 ```
 $ git checkout master
 $ git pull upstream master && git push origin master